Refried Bean Dip

 My kitchen has a big island that everyone congregates around and there’s a good open flow between the kitchen, dining room, and living room.
 I love to arrange a few appetizers on the island and enjoy all the conversation as friends munch on all their favorites.

-One of the things I love about this refried bean dip is how easy it is to make.
+Easy to make: This dip is very easy.
 There’s no chopping, dicing, or monkeying around.
 Unwrap a package of cream cheese, open a few cans, dump in a few spices, mix it all together and heat it up.
 Easy peasy.

-By the way, a cast iron skillet is perfect for a baked dip.
+Stays warm: I like to use a cast iron skillet for baked dips.
 The dip stays nice and warm for a long time after you take it out of the oven which is ideal for serving.
+If you don’t have a cast iron skillet, any heavy casserole dish will have similar qualities.

 I’ll run you through the recipe here and give you a few extra tips.
 Look for the printable recipe card near the bottom of the post.
 It has complete instructions, measurements, and nutrition information.